syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 You can change the data editor settings by using the property of [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html) in the [GenerateDataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_GenerateDataFormItem) event when [AutoGenerateItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_AutoGenerateItems) is true.

 N> If [AutoGenerateItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_AutoGenerateItems) is fasle, you can set the property directly by using the [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html).
-Refer [here](https://help.syncfusion.com/maui/dataform/dataform-settings#manually-create-dataform-items) to know more about the manually created items.
+Please refer here to learn more about creating data editors explicitly.

 Here, `Salary` data field is restricted from being edited in the data form.